YungFrikandelbroodje/RunescapeBot/README.md

 - can run to the bank when the bot sees the running gauge is full
 - can recognize and take back pickaxe that's in inventory no matter where it's stored in the bank (if you can't equip it)
 - can mine from a loop of different rocks (look at mine_loop, rock_locations and rock_triggers)
+- will log out after 30 laps and wait a random (long) amount of time and then log back in
 ### Attack Bot

 #### Attack Loop